Dandruff and Seborrheic Dermatitis Treatment in NYC

 • Creams, body washes, or shampoos containing antifungal medicines like selenium sulfide, ketoconazole, fluconazole, or ciclopirox

-• Creams or shampoos with zinc pyrithione, salicylic acid, or coal tar
+• Creams or shampoos with anti-inflammatory ingredients like zinc pyrithione, salicylic acid, or coal tar

 • Creams or body washes with the antibiotic sodium sulfacetamide